abisop/nuttx-docs/en/components/filesystem/smartfs.md

 3. The released-sector garbage collection process occurs only during a write when there are no free FLASH sectors.
 Thus, occasionally, file writing may take a long time.
-This typically isn't noticeable unless the volume is very full and multiple copy / erase cycles must be performed to complete the garbage collection.
+This typically isn\'t noticeable unless the volume is very full and multiple copy / erase cycles must be performed to complete the garbage collection.

 4. The total number of logical sectors on the device must be 65534 or less.
 The number of logical sectors is based on the total device /